lati-tibabu/benote/backend/docs/ARCHITECTURE.md

 ## Overview

-The Student Productivity Hub backend is built using Node.js and Express.js, providing a RESTful API for the frontend application.
+The Benote backend is built using Node.js and Express.js, providing a RESTful API for the frontend application.
 The architecture follows a modular structure with clear separation of concerns.

 ## Technology Stack